HallosF1/Trickdown/README.md

 # Trickdown

 Trickdown is a trick app to use for your friends.
 It is very easy to use just click on button then button will disappear **(It means you can't get back)**.
-And then countdown will start with the music and all the screen colors will change(not background).
+And then countdown will start with music and all the screen colors will change(not background).

 ![appimg](https://user-images.githubusercontent.com/60935451/133891719-775641bd-ef2f-4424-aad0-6d34a731d29a.jpeg)